josephrich98/scrnaseq_packages_and_versioning/matrix_generation/README.md

 # To run analysis:
 docker run -d -p 8787:8787 -e PASSWORD=yp -v /path/to/project:/workspace josephrich98/seurat_vs_scanpy:1.0
-# Then go to localhost:8787 in your browser and login with username rstudio and password yourpassword
+# Then go to localhost:8787 in your browser and login with username rstudio and password yp
-# Then open the JR_logFC.Rmd file and run all chunks

 ### note: for baseline (no downsampling), notation is seed=0, frac=1